Tote vs GK Software:

 A Quantum Leap, Not Incremental Steps

-GK Software improved on legacy systems.
-Better than what came before, but still rooted in the same thinking.
-Many of their team came from NCR, bringing the same enterprise platform approach.
-They may call it cloud-first and AI-powered, but under the hood, you'll find old architecture dressed up in modern language.
+GK Software improved on legacy systems, but it's still rooted in the same thinking.
 Their highly configurable platform means flexibility, but it also means lengthy gap analyses, extensive professional services engagements, and months before you see value.

 Tote was built specifically for fuel and convenience retail.
-We work with implementation partners too, but because our platform was designed for this industry from day one, deployments are measured in weeks, not quarters.
-Pre-built integrations are included, not billed separately.
-AI capabilities are natively integrated into the platform foundation, not retrofitted as add-on modules requiring separate implementation projects.
+Deployments measured in weeks, not quarters.
+Pre-built integrations included, not billed separately.
+AI natively integrated, not retrofitted as add-ons.

 Why settle for incremental steps when you can make a quantum leap in performance?